 While it’s tempting to go for “shock factor” or humor in your opening line, don’t do it.
 It’s a transparent tactic and prospects will pick up on it immediately and send you straight to the trash folder.
 Instead, craft a strong subject line that conveys the value of your email message.
 Be honest and be brief.

 If you can’t convey your message in five or six sentences, you need to rethink your message.
-Attention spans are short—especially when it comes to prospecting emails.
+Attention spans are short – especially with prospecting emails.
 Get straight to the point and ensure that your message will be read, understood and replied to in a minute or less.
 The best sales emails get straight to the point and stay there.

 Don’t just use the standard “Hello” or “To Whom It May Concern.”
 Take time to use the recipient’s name (spelled correctly).
 It could be the difference between catching their attention for the split second you need to draw them in or getting thrown out.

 Don’t write as if you’re drafting Shakespeare.
 Save the flowery language and “my dear sirs” for a more formal occasion.
 Write like yourself.
 Be conversational and open.
-Make sure you haven’t committed any egregious grammar and spelling errors, but don’t overthink the editing process to the point that your content seems fake.
+Make sure you haven’t committed any egregious grammar and spelling errors, but don’t overthink the editing process to where your content seems fake.

 Don’t send a prospecting email just to send one.
 Before you send any prospecting email, make sure you have a point and a strong call to action.
 Offer a free e-book or a discount on your product or services.
 Tell your reader about a new offering or business location.
 Make the content count.

 Always close in a way that draws your reader in.
 A great way to do this is by asking a question.
-Readers subconsciously feel the urge to answer questions when they are asked– it’s human nature.
+Readers subconsciously feel the urge to answer questions when they are asked – it’s human nature.
 Couple a question with a strong call to action, and you’ll increase the likelihood of a response.
-Offer a discount or something for free in conjunction with your closing and watch the responses roll in.
+Offer a discount or something for free with your closing and watch the responses roll in.